 During the permitting phase, the required water quality permits are obtained from Federal and State governments.
 Other permits such as permission to work within railroad and NCDOT rights-of-way may also be obtained during this phase if necessary.
 The permitting phase of a project typically lasts 3 to 9 months; however, it may overlap other phases.

-Property Easement/Acquisition (Started November 2011; Phase I completed October 2012; Phase II Ongoing)
+Property Easement/Acquisition (Started November 2011; Phase I completed October 2012; Phase II completed August 2014)

 The City's real estate staff works with citizens and businesses to acquire either Conservation Easements or Storm Drainage Easements.
 In addition, temporary construction easements may also be needed to access work areas.
 The City requests that easements be donated to provide access to your property to make the recommended improvements and provide future maintenance.
 The bid phase will begin after all easements are acquired.
 The easement acquisition phase of a project typically lasts 9 to 12 months.
 Most easements have been acquired.
 However, the City’s real estate staff is still working to finalize several acquisitions.